 - If following the TSS simplified journey, ensure the importer is registered on TSS to receive an auto-generated Simplified Frontier Declaration

 NOTE: This only applies to the TSS simplified journey.
-There are further details on journeys requiring Full Frontier Declarations in the Entry Summary Declaration and Full Frontier Declaration guidance on NICTA - Ensure you have movement and goods data available (e.g., journey details, goods description, licenses for controlled goods)
+There are further details on journeys requiring Full Frontier Declarations in the Entry Summary Declaration and Full Frontier Declaration guidance on NICTA - Ensure you have movement and goods information available (for example, journey details, goods description, licenses for controlled goods)

-- There is a process for groupage transport, whereby data can be submitted at consignment (header) level and consolidated pre-movement
+- There is a process for groupage transport, whereby information can be submitted at consignment (header) level and consolidated pre-movement

 For further information and help: